BaileyCT/Fintech/README.md

 ![picture](Images/Ski.jpg)

-This is a picture of my skiing at Blue mountain. god damn I look good!
+This is a picture of my skiing at Blue mountain.
+Got damn I look good!

 ## README Description
 ### Table of Contents